-We never forget how overwhelming it can feel.
-And that's why we can assure you you'll always receive a patient, polite, and professional service should you decide to sell your home with us.
+We never forget the emotional side of moving.
+That's why you'll always receive a patient, polite and professional service should you decide to sell your home with us.

-Our aim is to help and guide you to make the best decision for you and your situation.
+Our aim is always to help and guide you to make the best decision for you and your future.